Updated October 2020

 Series connection increases battery voltage.
-Most car and caravan batteries are twelve volts.
+Most car and travel trailer batteries are twelve volts.
 Some big motorhomes, however, have 24-volt systems.
 These typically have two 12-volt batteries in series.
 Many large solar systems use 48-volt storage – of banks of four 12-volt batteries in series.

 Interconnecting batteries in series or parallel – the pros and cons

 Each way of interconnecting has advantages and disadvantages.
 These, however, are not the same advantages and disadvantages.
 Nevertheless, if you need over twelve volts, and/or substantial capacity, you must increase voltage, current or both.

 Batteries – series connection